Uncategorized

 roofing

 Leaks are commonly found at penetrations, where the sealant is cracking or deteriorating.
-Re-caulking or sealing these areas can save thousands in repairs and maintenance costs in the long run.
+Recaulking or sealing these areas can save thousands in Cedar Park Roofing repair and maintenance costs over time.

 Gutter cleaning is often a homeowner’s least favorite maintenance task, but it’s a necessary one.
 Clogged gutters lead to a host of problems, including roof leaks and foundation issues.
 They can also damage shingles and invite pests into your home.
 If you’re not comfortable climbing a ladder, or are simply too busy to clean your gutters yourself, hiring a professional is a smart option.